DrugLib.com — Drug Information Portal

 CONTRAINDICATIONS

-AXERT® (almotriptan malate) Tablets should not be given to patients with ischemic heart disease (angina pectoris, history of myocardial infarction, or documented silent ischemia), or to patients who have symptoms or findings consistent with ischemic heart disease, coronary artery vasospasm, including Prinzmetal's variant angina, or other significant underlying cardiovascular disease (see WARNINGS).
+Do not use AXERT® (almotriptan malate) in patients with ischemic heart disease (angina pectoris, history of myocardial infarction, or documented silent ischemia), or in patients who have symptoms or findings consistent with ischemic heart disease, coronary artery vasospasm, including Prinzmetal's variant angina, or other significant underlying cardiovascular disease [see Warnings and Precautions].

-Because AXERT® may increase blood pressure, it should not be given to patients with uncontrolled hypertension (see WARNINGS).
+Because AXERT® may increase blood pressure, do not use AXERT® in patients with uncontrolled hypertension [see Warnings and Precautions].

-AXERT® should not be given to patients with hemiplegic or basilar migraine.
+Do not use AXERT® in patients with hemiplegic or basilar migraine.

-AXERT® is contraindicated in patients who are hypersensitive to almotriptan or any of its ingredients.
+AXERT® is contraindicated in patients with known hypersensitivity to almotriptan or any of its inactive ingredients.

 -- advertisement -- The American Red Cross